Ayesha Quraishi ’19

 What are you doing currently?

-I am currently a second-year medical student at Marian University College of Osteopathic Medicine.
 I am a proud osteopathic medical student because I have additional tools in my treatment plan, such as OMM (osteopathic manipulative medicine) to treat my patients—especially as it applies to palliative care.
 I am also a Health Policy and Legislative Affairs Fellow for the Student National Medical Association, in which my project involves delivering violence screenings to urban health care centers.
 Last summer, I led a resolution on trauma-informed policing and community oversight with the Medical Student Section of the American Medical Association (AMA), which was incorporated in the AMA’s official police reform policy statement.

 How did a liberal arts education make a difference to you?